2017 Las Vegas shooting: Perpetrator

+Paddock was a high-stakes gambler who placed bets at a high enough level to earn valuable comps—free benefits such as rooms and meals.
+He was a familiar figure to casino hosts in Las Vegas but was not well known among other high-stakes gamblers because he mostly played single-player video poker.
+He reportedly kept to himself and was a heavy drinker.
+Paddock had lost a significant amount of his wealth over the previous two years but had paid off all gambling debts before the shooting.
+In the year prior to the shooting, Paddock's girlfriend noted a change in his demeanor; he had become increasingly distant, and their relationship was no longer intimate.

 Preparation

 According to his girlfriend, Paddock repeatedly cased Las Vegas Village from different windows in their room when they stayed at the Mandalay Bay a month before the shooting.
-Paddock also may have considered attacking previous events.
-He had researched large-scale venues in cities such as Boston since at least May 2017, and had reserved a room overlooking the August 2017 Lollapalooza festival in Chicago, but did not use it.
+Paddock also may have considered attacking other events.
+He had researched large-scale venues in cities such as Boston since at least May 2017 and had reserved a room overlooking the August 2017 Lollapalooza festival in Chicago, but did not use it.
 From September 17, Paddock stayed at The Ogden in Downtown Las Vegas, which overlooked the open-air Life is Beautiful festival that ran from September 22 to 24.
-Paddock's Internet search terms from mid-September included "swat weapons", "ballistics chart 308", "SWAT Las Vegas", and "do police use explosives".
+Paddock's internet search terms from mid-September included "swat weapons", "ballistics chart 308", "SWAT Las Vegas", and "do police use explosives".

 Paddock arrived at Mandalay Bay on September 25, 2017, and booked into Room 32–135, a complimentary room on the 32nd floor.
 Four days later, he also checked into the directly connected Room 32–134.
 Both suites overlook the site of the concert at Las Vegas Village.

 During his stay at Mandalay Bay, Paddock spent much of his time gambling, usually at night.
 He interacted with employees more than ten times, including twice on the day of the shooting; an MGM Resorts International spokesperson said all the interactions were "normal in nature".
 Cell phone records show that he also made multiple visits to his home in Mesquite.

 With help from hotel bellmen, he brought five suitcases to his room on September 25, seven on the 26th, two on the 28th, six [sic] on the 30th, and two on October 1.
-His arsenal of weapons, associated equipment and ammunition included fourteen AR-15 rifles (some of which were equipped with bump stocks and twelve of which had 100-round magazines), eight AR-10-type rifles, a bolt-action rifle, and a revolver.

 On September 30, he placed "do not disturb" signs on the doors of both rooms.